BLimmie/eyewire_validator/README.md

 The result of these equations is that as uncertainty increases, P(ŷ, u) approaches 0.5 and cancels out the logit output ŷ.
 The sigmoid function is a very sensitive function, making inputs just outside 0 approach either a 0 or 1 probability.
 Therefore, learning an uncertainty term allows the model to make a guess without being penalized too heavily.
 We can also derive insight from the uncertainty term itself.

+The uncertainty term can even further be used to set a "maybe" threshold.
+If the uncertainty is higher than a certain value, it gets assigned a maybe label, which would be the exact scenario we want from the merged dog and cat image.
+This creates an artificial 3rd label that doesn't require extra data specifically for that label.

 ## Future Work

 * Fix the recurrent portion of the model